Severe Thunderstorm Warning issued for Middlesex, Monmouth by NWS - News Break

 Severe Thunderstorm Warning issued for Middlesex, Monmouth by NWS

-Effective: 2021-07-12 15:45:00 EDT Expires: 2021-07-12 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-07-12 15:31:00 EDT Expires: 2021-07-12 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+In addition to large hail and damaging winds, frequent cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
-Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Middlesex; Monmouth A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR NORTHEASTERN MONMOUTH AND MIDDLESEX COUNTIES At 344 PM EDT, a severe thunderstorm was located over Old Bridge, or 7 miles southeast of New Brunswick, moving northeast at 15 mph.
-Power outages have been reported in the Jamesburg area.
+Target Area: Middlesex; Monmouth The National Weather Service in Mount Holly NJ has issued a * Severe Thunderstorm Warning for Northeastern Monmouth County in central New Jersey Middlesex County in northern New Jersey * Until 430 PM EDT. * At 331 PM EDT, a severe thunderstorm was located over East Brunswick, or near New Brunswick, moving northeast at 15 mph.
 HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include New Brunswick, Perth Amboy, Sandy Hook, Edison, Middletown, Old Bridge, East Brunswick, Sayreville, North Brunswick, Marlboro, Carteret, Tinton Falls, Holmdel, Red Bank, Keansburg, Matawan, Jamesburg, Highlands, Brownville and Yorketown.
+IMPACT...Damage to roofs, siding, trees, and power lines is possible. * Locations impacted include New Brunswick, Perth Amboy, Sandy Hook, Edison, Middletown, Old Bridge, East Brunswick, Sayreville, North Brunswick, Marlboro, Carteret, Tinton Falls, Holmdel, Red Bank, Keansburg, Matawan, Jamesburg, Highlands, Brownville and Yorketown.
 This includes the following highways New Jersey Turnpike between exits 10 and 12.
 Interstate 287 in New Jersey between mile markers 0 and 3.
 Garden State Parkway between mile markers 110 and 132.
 HAIL...0.88IN WIND...60MPHalerts.weather.gov

 Comments / 0